falkowich/100-days-of-code/log.md

 #### Planned Today

-Try to start codecov on manage.py..
-Try 3 :)
+Started codecov on manage.py.
+[PR](https://github.com/falkowich/sorta-simple-fastapi-template/pull/9)

 #### Today's Progress

+Finally some understanding with pytest-async and Tortoise-ORM.
+It's really a can of worms when not used to async and pytest :)

 #### Thoughts